SAG Infotech Official Tax Blog Big Discount for Tax Experts

-Section 269su Prescribed Electronic Mode & Rule 119AA under Income Tax ACT
+Section 269su Electronic Mode and Rule 119AA Under IT Act

 Section 269su & 119AA Under Income Tax Act

-These electronic modes of payment are mandatory for all the business establishment and entities whose total sales, turnover or gross receipts from business surpasses the limit of INR 50 crore during the immediately preceding previous year.
+These electronic modes of payment are mandatory for all the business establishments and entities whose total sales, turnover or gross receipts from business surpass the limit of INR 50 crore during the immediately preceding previous year.

-Let us have a look at these sections and provisions that evidences the government’s move towards digitisation as far as payments are concerned.
+Let us have a look at these sections and provisions that evidence the government’s move towards digitisation as far as payments are concerned.

 Imposition of Electronic Modes Under Section 269SU

-MoF and CBDT released Circular Number 16/2020 and mentioned 3 important acts they took to promote digital transactions and moving toward the less-cash economy, the first one was the insertion of 269SU in the Income-tax Act, 1961 which made it mandatory for every person having a business turnover of more than Rs.
+MoF and CBDT released Circular Number 16/2020 and mentioned 3 important acts they took to promote digital transactions and move toward a less-cash economy, the first one was the insertion of 269SU in the Income-tax Act, 1961 which made it mandatory for every person having a business turnover of more than Rs.
 50 crores during the immediately preceding previous year will have to provide facilities for accepting payments through prescribed electronic modes.
-Next one was the insertion of 10A in the Payment and Settlement Systems Act 2007 which stats that no bank or system can’t impose a charge on the receiver or sender.
-It also mentioned Circular no. 32/2019 which states that if any bank collected charges after 1st January 2020 they have to immediately refund the collected amount.
-Read circular no. 16/2020

-Section 269SU under income tax act is operative for the traders or businessmen whose total sales, turnover or gross receipts from the business is more than INR 50 crore in the just preceding previous year.
+Section 269SU under the Income Tax Act is operative for the traders or businessmen whose total sales, turnover or gross receipts from the business are more than INR 50 crore in the just preceding previous year.

-The section became effective from 1 November 2019, this indicates the relevance of the section in the cases when the sales, turnover or gross receipts are more than INR 50 crore for the fiscal year ended on 31 March 2019.
+The section became effective on 1 November 2019, this indicates the relevance of the section in cases when the sales, turnover or gross receipts are more than INR 50 crore for the fiscal year ended on 31 March 2019.

 The prescribed electronic modes of payment in consonance with section 269SU were notified by the Central Board of Direct Taxes (CBDT).
 These modes are as follows:

-The Rule 119AA of Income-tax act became effective from 1 January 2020 and so now every individual who comes under the purview of Section 269SU or to whom this section is applicable has to make the above-mentioned modes of payment available for its costumers.
+The Rule 119AA of the Income-tax Act became effective on 1 January 2020 and so now every individual who comes under the purview of Section 269SU or to whom this section is applicable has to make the above-mentioned modes of payment available for its customers.

 Provision of Penalty till 31st Jan 2020